jleon757/asn-datapull/README.md

 ![sample data](images/maxmind_asn_sample_data.png)

 ### GitLab CI file
-This repo was originally developed and running in GitLab, but have since transitioned it to GitHub.
-As such, I left the GitLab CI file for anyone who may want to move this back to GitLab.
+This repo was originally developed and running in GitLab, but now transitioned it to GitHub.
+As such, I left the GitLab CI file for anyone who may want to use this in a GitLab environment.